 What is the drying time for your flowing alpha hemihydrate screed?

 Our Alpha Screed can be walked on after approx 6 hours, follow-on trades can re-enter the area the next day.
 Thicknesses up to 40mm will dry at a rate of 1 day per mm thickness, thicknesses larger than 40mm will dry at a rate of 2 days per mm thickness.
 However our Alpha Hemihydrate floor screed can be force dried either by switching on the underfloor heating or by utilising a de-humidifier.
 Please download our After Care datasheet from the Fast Floor Screed Downloads section.

 Do you have a screed available for my first floor?

 Our Screed is suitable floor application of timber suspended floors, hollow core slabs or insitu poured floors.
-Because our screed can be installed at much reduced thicknesses, it weighs significantly less than a traditional sand & cement screed.
-You might want to consider to install an acoustic insulation first in order to reduce foot fall noise pollution.
-We are now approved installers for LiteFlo®, the first lightweight pumpable Alpha Hemihydrate screed available, which reduces weight even further by 30% !
-We can can supply and fit at competitive rates.
+Because our screed can be installed at much-reduced thicknesses, it weighs significantly less than a traditional sand & cement screed.
+You might want to consider installing acoustic insulation first in order to reduce footfall noise pollution.
+We are approved installers for LiteFlo®, the first lightweight pumpable Alpha Hemihydrate screed available, which reduces weight even further by 30%!
+We can supply and fit at competitive rates.
 Please click here to contact Fast Floor Screed regarding a quote for LiteFlo® Lightweight Flowing Screed.